notaaronhuynh/VRTIGO/README.md

-HeadPosition.txt – Logs X, Y, Z position per frame HeadRotation.txt – Logs Euler angles of head rotation BucketAngle.txt – Logs the circular UI’s normalized Z rotation (angle difference)
+HeadPosition.txt – Logs X, Y, Z position per frame HeadRotation.txt – Logs Euler angles of head rotation BucketAngle.txt – Logs the circular UI’s normalized Z rotation (angle difference) TimeStamps are included in all files and in all tests.

 File logging is handled in Update():
 ```